olli0601/PANGEA.HIV.sim/README.md

 ### Overview
-The Phylogenetics And Networks for Generalised HIV Epidemics in Africa (PANGEA-HIV) consortium aims to provide viral sequence data from across sub-Saharan Africa, and to evaluate their viral phylogenetic relationship as a marker of recent HIV transmission events [9].
+The Phylogenetics And Networks for Generalised HIV Epidemics in Africa (PANGEA-HIV) consortium aims to provide viral sequence data from across sub-Saharan Africa, and to evaluate their viral phylogenetic relationship as a marker of recent HIV transmission events (Pillay D, Herbeck J, Cohen MS, et al. Lancet Infect Dis 2015).

 Research groups were invited to participate in a blinded methods comparison exercise on simulated HIV sequence data sets to test the performance of current phylogenetic methods before their application